 It was the last century when our family first visited Victoria, BC.
 Throughout that trans-Western-Canada trek - working with the theory "Who knows if we'll ever get to come back" - we tried to squeeze in as many experiences as possible.
 In Victoria, that meant that we went to High Tea at the Empress Hotel with two little boys.
 I recall glances from fine ladies worried that we'd ruin their afternoon, but the young-uns were angels.
 Who could have foreseen that son #1 's love and marriage would make Victoria part of the fabric of our lives.
 The threads woven into that fabric have included love and laughter, and many ideas about healthy living and eating - and an introduction to Rebar - the resto and cookbook.
 Kind of funny that the founders of Rebar came north of the 49th from Portland, now iconic in the food scene.

-This Granola (directly from Rebar: Modern Food Cookbook) has come out of my kitchen countless times, been shared with many, and has traveled well in parcels to faraway places.
+This Granola (directly from Rebar: Modern Food Cookbook with modification tips under Notes) has come out of my kitchen countless times, been shared with many, and has traveled well in parcels to faraway places.
 It is a forgiving recipe, with many variations.
 Note that it results in a "loose" granola rather than one with hard clumps - but that's the way I like it.

 3 cups (720 mL) large flake oats